athulmurali/coupons/README.md

-##### Note :
+#### Note :

-This project requires backend to allow user navigation.
+This project requires a backend to validate the user phone number numbers, card numbers and etc in order to navigate  to the next screen.

 I am trying to build a backend for this now, so that it is fully functional.

 This will be a project just for reference : React, Redux and other middlewares that I use in a production environment

 Only for educational purposes.

-Sharing and redistribution of code is strictly prohibited
+##### About ViewPort :

+This project was designed to be integrated in an iOS app using web views for ipad Pro.
+It will deployed as a kiosk application.

+Please select the responsive design and  select ipadPro 12"  in safari or Google Chrome for better viewing experience.

 ----------------------